Previous Hall of Fame Inductees

 Dennis Harp, Ph.D

 Dennis A. Harp, native Texan, holds a bachelor's degree in commercial art from Texas State University, as well as a master's degree in broadcasting and a doctorate in educational technology with a journalism minor from Texas A&M Commerce.
-He became a college instructor in 1966 and recently retired after 35 years as a professor of electronic media and communications, and associate dean of faculty, College of Media & Communication, Texas Tech University.
+He became a college instructor in 1966 and recently retired after 35 years as a professor of electronic media and communications, and associate dean of faculty, College of Media & Communication at Texas Tech University.
 Harp previously taught at two other state institutions for an academic career totaling 39 years.

 William F. (Bill) deTournillon Sr.